Stationary C*-dynamical systems: Introduction

 In addition to this introduction, this paper has six other sections.
 In Section~2 we briefly review the requisite background material.
 In Section~3 we recall the definitions of measurable and topological boundaries, and prove that a unique stationary measurable boundary is a topological boundary.
 In Section 4 we introduce stationary $C^*$-dynamical systems, prove basic properties, and provide a number of examples.
 In particular, we show how unique stationarity implies $C^*$-simplicity.
 In Section 5 we prove our new characterization of $C^*$-simplicity in terms of unique stationarity of the canonical trace.
 We then prove various properties of $C^*$-simple measures, and obtain another characterization of $C^*$-simplicity in terms of unique stationarity of $\Sub_a$.
 Section 6 is concerned with the question of freeness of unique stationary actions, and verifying that certain measures are $C^*$-simple.
 In Section 7, we apply our techniques to prove several superrigidity results relative to co-amenable subgroups.\\ The paper also contains an appendix, which includes our joint result with Uri Bader, an extension theorem for mean-proximal actions that we need in the proof of $C^*$-simplicity of generating measures on finitely generated linear groups.\\

 \textbf{Acknowledgements.} We are grateful to Nir Avni and Uri Bader for many fruitful discussions and helpful suggestions during the course of completion of this project.
-We would also like to thank Hanfeng Li, Matthew Kennedy, Howard Masur, and Phillip Wesolek for helpful comments.
+We would also like to thank Pawe\l{} Kasprzak, Matthew Kennedy, Hanfeng Li, Howard Masur, Dan Ursu, and Phillip Wesolek for helpful comments.
+We thank the anonymous referee for the careful reading of our paper, for suggesting a more general statement for Theorem~\ref{new-characterization-C*-simplicity-general} compared to the previous version, and for their other helpful comments and suggestions.